-This cowboy steak recipe is essentially a grilled rib eye that benefits from an exceptional spice rub that's laced with ground coffee.
+This cowboy steak is essentially a grilled ribeye that benefits from a truly exceptional spice rub laced with ground coffee.
 Easily one of our favorite steak recipes.

 - Quick Glance